Irrational CFTs from coupled anyon chains with non-invertible symmetries?: Future directions

 Finally, we should mention other non-perturbative methods that are available to study our system, and that could complement our analysis.
 It will be interesting to explore the possibility of studying our coupled anyons Hamiltonian using quantum Monte Carlo simulations.
 This approach has the advantage that it would allow us to reach much larger system sizes, and might even allows us to consider the generalization of our model to $N\geq4$ coupled chains.
 Orthogonally, we can also try to study the CFT in the IR directly, by making use of bootstrap methods.
-In two dimensions, two versions of the bootstrap could be useful: The sphere four-point bootstrap,\footnote{See \cite{Kousvos:2024dlz} for a bootstrap study of the coupled Potts CFT.} where it is possible to impose the invertible global symmetry as well as some gaps motivated by our DMRG study; and the modular bootstrap, which studies the partition function on the torus, and where non-invertible symmetries can be implemented directly \cite{Lin:2023uvm}.
+In two dimensions, two versions of the bootstrap could be useful: The sphere four-point bootstrap,\footnote{See \cite{Kousvos:2024dlz} for a bootstrap study of the coupled Potts CFT.} where it is possible to impose the invertible global symmetry as well as some gaps motivated by our DMRG study; and the modular bootstrap, which studies the partition function on the torus,\footnote{We do not need to assume a finite modular tensor category for these candidate irrational CFTs.
+Modular invariance of the full torus partition function is expected on general grounds for a local, (non-anomalous) two-dimensional CFT; understanding the corresponding non-rational modular data is an interesting open direction.} and where non-invertible symmetries can be implemented directly \cite{Lin:2023uvm}.\footnote{See also \cite{Nakayama:2025mrm} for a first four-point bootstrap study using conditions motivated by non-invertible symmetry.} We are currently actively investigating this direction.